 Limiting light is easy in theory, more shade from plants and trees, etc. In practice, this is not easily accomplished.
 In early spring the pond starts to wake up, and we see the plants start to bud.
 But the algae gets started at a slightly cooler temperature, so it’s already cranking away when the plants start.
-If the plants (water lilies, parrots feather, etc) don’t cover the water quickly, the algae takes over and whamo! problems begin.
-To prevent this we generally recommend giving the plants a head start by adding more plants till about 25% of the water is covered.
-Ideally 40% to 80% is much better, but that can be cost prohibitive for many larger ponds.
+If the plants (water lilies, parrots feather, etc) don’t cover the water quickly, the algae take over and whamo! problems begin.
+To prevent this we generally recommend giving the plants a head start by adding more plants until about 25% of the water is covered.
+Ideally, 40% to 80% is much better, but that can be cost-prohibitive for many larger ponds.
 It may be better to let the plants grow into that 40%.

 Kol Koi Pondscapes is a big believer in fixing problems using natural methods.
-If your pond is still green with all these natural solutions in effect, than something is wrong.
-Sometimes the algae gets established and can be very difficult to get rid of.
+If your pond is still green with all these natural solutions in effect, then something is wrong.
+Sometimes the algae get established and can be very difficult to get rid of.
 Sometimes we think we are doing it right, but we’re actually not.
 Sometimes there are just too many fish.
-In these situations it may be easier or more practical, and even cheaper to do something ‘unnatural’.
+In these situations, it may be easier or more practical, and even cheaper to do something ‘unnatural’.

 As we said earlier green water is a symptom of a larger problem, too much light or nutrients.
 Often fixing the larger problem gets to be too difficult or even undesirable.
 In these cases, we can fix just the symptom (the green water).
 It’s similar to taking aspirin for a headache.
 The aspirin just masks the pain.
 The problem (pain) is still there; we just can’t feel it anymore.

 UV sterilizers work by disrupting the DNA of microscopic organisms.
-All sterilizers work on the same principle, some are more cost effective than others, but they all work in the same way.
+All sterilizers work on the same principle, some are more cost-effective than others, but they all work in the same way.
 Basically, there is a sleeve or tube where the light is kept dry.
-The light is a similar to the lights you would find in a tanning bed.
-Water is pumped around the sleeve, and exposed to the ultraviolet light.
+The light is similar to the lights you would find in a tanning bed.
+Water is pumped around the sleeve, and exposed to ultraviolet light.
 Algae are particularly sensitive to this light, which is why it works so well.
-To a lesser extent UV sterilizers can kill lots of free water parasites too.
+To a lesser extent, UV sterilizers can kill lots of free water parasites too.
 So all you have to do is pump some water through the sterilizer and back to the pond.
 Very simple.
 It is a very safe option for both plants and fish.
-Only free-floating microorganisms (algae & parasites) are effected.
+Only free-floating microorganisms (algae & parasites) are affected.

-Every pond is different, and some ponds will need a larger UV unit than others, and sometimes this really isn’t the best option.
 Now that you understand the principles and some of the possible solutions, you should be in a better position to make some educated decisions.
+Remember, every pond is different, and some ponds will need a larger UV unit than others, and sometimes this really isn’t the best option.
 Some of these solutions are cheap and others are very expensive.
 It is a good idea to discuss your particular situation with a professional before you make any costly purchases that may be avoidable.
-Please feel free to contact us to setup a consultation.
+Please feel free to contact us to set up a consultation.